RichART-Official/animation-scratchbook/README.md

     Your site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
-Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._
+Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🧐 What's inside?